Callum-OP/Piano-Teacher/README.md

 --- Decrease size of app ---
 The desktop version of the app on Microsoft Store is 300mb, maybe try to find ways to decrease that since the mobile version is only 30mb in comparison.
 Tauri 2.0 uses the OS WebView like Capacitor does, it may be worth changing to it instead of Electron in the future (Tauri could also be used for mobile as well as meaning I only need one wrapper), although it means retesting and possibly rewriting code to get it to work.
 One possible issue for the store is that cause there are two builds it may be combining them for install making the app bigger than it needs to be.
-One fix is just to upload the x64 package on its own for now and see if the MS Store is doubling size because it has both versions available on it.
+One fix is just to upload the x64 package on its own for now and see if the MS Store is doubling size because it has both versions available on it, or combine them into an appx bundle but that requires getting them to match exactly.

 ## Features to consider
 --- Better Rests ---